jennynicoleaustin/angular-udemy/S5DataBinding/S5:Notes.md

       - called when the projected content has been checked
     - ngAfterViewInit
       - called after the components view (and child views have been initialized )
+      - value of an element in the dom can only be checked after it has been rendered so here...
+      -
     - ngAfterViewChecked
       - called when the view and child views have been checked
     - ngOnDestroyed